clementohNZ/datastructures-and-algorithms/RECURSION.md

   - Makes tree traversal look more elegant.

 ### Downfalls
-- Can be initially quite hard to follow.
+- Can be quite hard to follow initially.
 - Can be slower than the iterative approach.
 - Stack space is limited.
 The iterative approach uses heap memory, which is almost unlimited depending on application setup.